nullpomino/nullpomino/readme_en.txt

 12. Update History (The date and time is in JST)
 + means new feature, - means bugfix, * means other updates, # means some extra notes.

+Version 7.4.0 (2010/??/??)
+#This version is NO LONGER compatible with 7.3.0 netplay server.
+[TODO: Insert changelog here]

 Version 7.3.0 (2010/08/09)
 #This version is NO LONGER compatible with 7.2.0 netplay server.